 - Treasurer and ALPS (Academic Librarians in Public Service) Representative of BCLA/CLA Student Chapter (2009/2010, 2010/2011, Fall 2011)

 - Member at Large of ASIS&T Student Chapter (2010/2011)

 - Member of Golden Key International Honour Society (since 2002)

-Most of the year was spent doing web redesign, web accessibility, and WordPress work, which is reflected in my blog posts.
+Most of the year was spent doing web redesign, web accessibility, and WordPress work.

 - Getting Quick Feedback: Updating the Help Page

 - Revised Articles Section & New Landing Page: Using Card Sort to Clean Up